 The inquiry into the massacre carried out by the NSW Mounted Police was delayed as it was overshadowed by the public attention given to another blatant slaughter carried out against Indigenous people at Myall Creek station.

-In mid-1838, a group of around 50 Kamilaroi people were camped out at the station, as they’d been invited to do so by a local stockman.
+In mid-1838, a group of around 50 Gamilaraay people were camped out at the station, as they’d been invited to do so by a local stockman.
 On 10 June, a group of ten stockmen not associated with the station arrived at the camp, which was populated by men, women and children.

-These men then set about tying up the Kamilaroi people and leading them away from their camp.
+These men then set about tying up the Gamilaraay people and leading them away from their camp.
 The Europeans then hacked the Aboriginal people to death.
 The stockmen returned to the scene of the crime two days later to burn the bodies and kill the local people they missed the first time.

 The Myall Creek massacre didn’t gain notoriety for the sheer brutality of the incident, but rather, it drew public attention because of what happened to the white perpetrators.
 The atrocity was reported to police in Sydney three weeks later and the governor order an investigation.

 The ten killers were eventually captured, marched into Sydney and put on trial.
 However, the defendants had the widespread support of the community and given the thin body of evidence – as there were no witnesses or bodies of the deceased – the men were acquitted.

 But, a second trial held ten days later that focused on the murder of just one child, saw the jury find seven of the stockmen guilty.
 The killers were hung in December that year.

 Somewhat ironically, it was the NSW Mounted Police that went out and apprehended the Myall Creek murders.
 This served to confirm police neutrality in the mind of the public, despite the fact that these police on horseback had been murdering Indigenous people themselves.